LiaXLiang/LiaXLiang.github.io/_posts/Java_Notes/2025-06-12-04-variable-type-&-variable-scope.md

 ### 3. Static (Class) Variables
-A static variable is declared **<font color = sky-blue>with the `static` keyword</font>**.
+A static variable is declared <font color = red>with the `static` keyword</font>.
 It belongs to the class rather than any instance.
 It is shared across all objects of the class.

 | Aspect             | Description                                                                                                                                                                         |
 |:------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|